deeplearning4j/deeplearning4j/docs/keras-import/templates/getting-started/index.md

 If you have trouble viewing the video, please click here to [view it on YouTube](https://www.youtube.com/embed/bI1aR1Tj2DM).

-To learn more about importing the two types of Keras models into DL4J, see the following guides.
+If you don't feel like watching a tutorial video and want learn more about getting started with importing the two types of Keras models into DL4J, see the following guides.

 - [Guide to importing Sequential models](./keras-sequential-guide)
 - [Guide to importing functional API models](./keras-model-guide)